 - Keep a trading log and review capture rate regularly

-When you combine disciplined risk controls with high‑probability signals and consistent activity, the strategy becomes safe and unbeatable.
+When you combine disciplined risk controls with high-probability forecasts and consistent activity, the strategy becomes a steady, repeatable edge.
+It is not risk-free, and no strategy is, but the odds work in your favor over many trades.

 Hybrid approach